Which certifications should you pursue if you want a top IT salary?

 - One is based on Windows knowledge (12), down from three last year.

-- All of the top seven certifications were also in our 2017 top-paying certifications article.
+- All of the top seven certifications were included in the 2017 top-paying certifications article.

 If you’re looking to improve your skills and possibly your salary as well, these are some certifications you could pursue.
 Consider your current skillset and whether a related skill or a management skill may help power your career to the next level.
 For example, if you already know storage or networking, consider pursuing a certification in virtualization or cloud computing.
 Or, break out of your technical track and get on a management track by taking an ITIL® or PMP course and getting certified in one of those areas.